Landing at Anzac Cove: 3rd Brigade

-If the landings had gone to plan, the 11th Battalion was supposed to be crossing the plateau heading north.
-The 10th Battalion, south of the plateau, was to capture a Turkish trench and artillery battery behind Gun Ridge.
-The 9th Battalion, furthest south, was to attack the artillery battery at Gaba Tepe, and the 12th Battalion was the reserve, with 26th Jacob's Mountain Battery to establish their gun line on the plateau.
+If the landings had gone to plan, the 11th Battalion would have been crossing the plateau heading north.
+The 10th Battalion, south of the plateau, were to capture a Turkish trench and artillery battery behind Gun Ridge.
+The 9th Battalion, furthest south, were to attack the artillery battery at Gaba Tepe, and the 12th Battalion were the reserve, with 26th Jacob's Mountain Battery to establish their gun line on the plateau.
 Unknown to the ANZACs, the Turks had an artillery battery sited on 400 Plateau.

-After landing, some of the 9th and 10th Battalion's men headed for 400 Plateau.
-The first 10th Battalion platoon to arrive was commanded by Lieutenant Noel Loutit, and accompanied by the Brigade-Major, Charles Brand.
+After landing, some of the 9th and 10th battalions' men headed for 400 Plateau.
+The first 10th Battalion platoon to arrive was commanded by Lieutenant Noel Loutit, and accompanied by the brigade-major, Charles Brand.
 They discovered the Turkish battery in the Lone Pine sector, which was preparing to move.
 As the Australians opened fire the battery withdrew down Owen's Gully.
 Brand remained on the plateau and ordered Loutit to continue after the Turkish battery.
 However, the guns had been hidden at the head of the gully and Loutit's platoon moved beyond them.
 Around the same time, Lieutenant Eric Smith and his 10th Battalion scouts and Lieutenant G. Thomas with his platoon from the 9th Battalion arrived on the plateau, looking for the guns.
 As they crossed the plateau Turkish machine-guns opened fire on them from the Lone Pine area.
 One of Thomas's sections located the battery, which had started firing from the gully.
 They opened fire, charged the gun crews, and captured the guns.
 The Turks did manage to remove the breech blocks, making the guns inoperable, so the Australians damaged the sights and internal screw mechanisms to put them out of action.
-By now the majority of the 9th and 10th Battalions, along with brigade commander Maclagen, had arrived on the plateau, and he ordered them to dig in on the plateau instead of advancing to Gun Ridge.
-Unfortunately the units that had already passed beyond there were obeying their orders to "go as fast as you can, at all costs keep going".
+By now the majority of the 9th and 10th battalions, along with brigade commander Maclagen, had arrived on the plateau, and he ordered them to dig in on the plateau instead of advancing to Gun Ridge.
+However, the units that had already passed beyond there were obeying their orders to "go as fast as you can, at all costs keep going".